Mark-Joy/synesthesia-SublimeText-dariusf/README.md

 }
 ```

-This will cause the keywords and colours in `LightMarkdown.json` to be copied into the current scheme on compile.
+This will cause the keywords and colors in `LightMarkdown.json` to be copied into the current scheme on compile.
 `LightMarkdown.json` is an example file presented in `Packages/Synesthesia/include`.
 You may wish to copy it to `Packages/User/Synesthesia/include`

 Here's how Synesthesia will search for schemes to mix in: